kordless/mitta-screenshot-old/README.md

 -------
 Mitta Screenshot is copyright 2021 by Kord Campbell.

-Mitta Screenshot is based on [Blipshot](https://github.com/folletto/Blipshot), copyright 2010-2017 by Erin Casali.

 Mitta Screenshot is licensed under the [original BSD License](https://github.com/kordless/mitta-screenshot/blob/main/license.txt).

 Blipshot and authors do not promote or represent Mitta, Mitta.us or its affliates.